 Midlothian receives its water from the City of Chicago and Lake Michigan via direct lines installed in 1970.
 The Water Department monitors pumpage of 1.4 million gallons of water per day from the Edward J. Williquette Distribution Plant.
 The pump station is constantly being upgraded with the latest computerized technology to provide the best service possible to Midlothian residents and businesses.

 Our water is tested weekly at a state certified lab from samples taken throughout the village.
 We follow stringent mandates dictated by the Illinois and US Environmental Protection Agencies to assure safe and pure drinking water for Midlothian residents.
-Annually, the department provides the residents with a Consumer Confidence Report detailing the quality of our pump station water.
-View the most recent Water Quality Report and all archived Water Quality Reports.
+Annually, the department provides the residents with a Consumer Confidence Report (Water Quality Report) detailing the quality of our pump station water.
+View archived Water Quality Reports.

 Consumers may also view detailed test results in between reports by accessing the IEPA Water Watch site at any time.